 From personal experience, I recommend creating a monthly budget if you find yourself stressing about money.
 That way, you can examine your financial situation and determine what’s causing you to stress about your money.

 If you’re new to budgeting, check out my post on how to create a budget.
-I go over how to set up a spreadsheet, how to track your income and expenses, and how to cut back when necessary.
+I go over how to set up a spreadsheet, track your income and expenses, and cut back when necessary.

 Buff Up Your Emergency Fund